Multilayer Correlation Clustering: INTRODUCTION

-For this problem, we propose several constant-factor approximation algorithms.
-We first give a polynomial-time $(\alpha+2)$-approximation algorithm, where $\alpha$ is any possible approximation ratio for \textsc{MinDisagree} with the probability constraint or any of its special cases if we consider the corresponding special case of our problem.
-For instance, we can take $\alpha=2.5$ in general~\cite{Ailon+08}, $\alpha=1.73+\epsilon$ for the unweighted case~\cite{Cohen-Addad+23}, and $\alpha=1.5$ for the case where the weights of `$-$' labels satisfy the triangle inequality constraint (see Section~\ref{sec:problem})~\cite{Chawla+15}.
-In the design of our algorithm, we introduce a novel optimization problem in a metric space.
-Let $(X,d)$ be a metric space and $p\geq 1$.
-In the problem, given $x_1,\dots, x_L\in X$ and a candidate set $F\subseteq X$, we are asked to find $x\in F$ that minimizes $\left(\sum_{\ell\in [L]}d(x,x_\ell)^p\right)^{1/p}$ if $p<\infty$ and $\max_{\ell\in [L]}d(x,x_\ell)$ if $p=\infty$.
-Intuitively, the problem aims to find the most \emph{representative} candidate of the given points $x_1,\dots, x_L$ in a metric space.
-We prove that there is a polynomial-time approximation-preserving reduction from our problem to this problem.
-To this end, a key fact is that each layer of our input (i.e., an input of \textsc{MinDisagree} with the probability constraint) and any clustering of $V$, which might look different objects, can be dealt with in a unified metric space, by setting an appropriate metric $d$.
-Following this reduction, we design an algorithm for the metric-space problem, producing our algorithm that is applicable to a variety of cases.
-We wish to note that our resulting algorithm is based on a single-layer analysis, meaning that it solves \textsc{MinDisagree} on each layer and just outputs the best clustering among those seen in the process; however, we believe that the above metric-space problem and the algorithm that we design for the problem may be of independent interest.
+For this case, we first give a polynomial-time $(\alpha+2)$-approximation algorithm, where $\alpha$ is any possible approximation ratio for \textsc{MinDisagree} with the probability constraint or any of its special cases if we consider the corresponding special case of our problem.
+For instance, we can take $\alpha=2.5$ in general~\citep{Ailon+08}, $\alpha=1.437+\epsilon$ for the unweighted case~\citep{Cao+24}, and $\alpha=1.5$ for the case where the weights of `$-$' labels satisfy the triangle inequality constraint (see Section~\ref{sec:problem})~\citep{Chawla+15}.
+In the algorithm design, we first reduce our problem to a novel optimization problem in a metric space, and devise an algorithm to solve it.
+We then design a $4$-approximation algorithm for the general probability-constraint case, improving the above approximation ratio of $\alpha+2=4.5$.
+The algorithm first solves a convex programming relaxation as in the above $O(L\log n)$-approximation algorithm, and then constructs a clustering, using a simple thresholding rule.
+Our algorithm is a generalization of the $4$-approximation algorithm for the unweighted \textsc{MinDisagree}, designed by \citet{Charikar+05}.